dimension-drifter/suraksha-net/README.md

 ## 📺 Live Demo

-A complete walkthrough of the SurakshaNET prototype, showcasing its mission-critical features and the Vanguard HQ command dashboard.
+A complete walkthrough of the SurakshaNET prototype, showcasing its mission-critical features and the HQ command dashboard.

 **(https://www.youtube.com/watch?v=nWvSZPGzyko)**